att/rcloud.social/doc/2.1/guidoc/doc.md

     http://rcloud.mydomain.com/notebook.R/d2b9231aca224bbbb888/DummyData.csv
     http://rcloud.mydomain.com/notebook.R/rclouddocs/Asset%20API/DummyData.csv

 Access to assets isn't the only thing you can do with `notebook.R`.
 Notice that in the list of ways to access your notebook above, not all methods reference a filename.
-If you reference a notebook or revision of a notebook, the URL will return the result of the evaluated notebook.
+If you reference a notebook or revision of a notebook, the URL will return the final result after evaluating the R cells in the notebook.

 `notebook.R` is intended to be a general-purpose Remote Procedure Call (RPC) in R. RPCs in RCloud should always contain some [Markdown](#Markdowncells) to document what the RPC does, what the arguments are, etc. This way other users can simply view your notebook in RCloud to understand how to use it.
 This isn't enforced but is encouraged to promote reuse.
 The Markdown is only visible when users visit your notebook in RCloud.
 The Markdown is not output when called remotely.